MarcinBalejko/dc-supervillains-mern/README.md

-Updated version of DC Supervillains gallery.
-This project is a full-stack MERN (MongoDB, Express, React and Node.js) application.
-It also includes Parallax effects and CSS carousel.

 # DC Supervillains (Updated version)

 Updated version of DC Supervillains gallery.
 This project is a full-stack MERN (MongoDB, Express, React and Node.js) application.
 It also includes Parallax effects and CSS carousel.